Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 Considering the need for flexibility but also real-time constraints, \acp{ecu} can leverage virtualization principles to support multiple operating systems, both real-time and general purpose \acp{os}, through virtualization.

-Virtualization provides support for running multiple \acp{os} on the same hardware.
-It is an essential concept in the context of vehicular systems, since in zonal architectures the number of \acp{ecu} will tend to be much less than the number of services and required \acp{os}.
+Virtualization provides support for running multiple \acp{os} on the same hardware, ensuring the abstraction of hardware and of network topologies~\cite{Ren2022}.One of the key advantages is allowing hardware to be shared and not uniquely assigned to one operating system, while achieving the necessary isolation automakers require between critical and non-critical services.
+It is an essential concept in the context of vehicular systems not only because of isolation but to support the aggregation of functions in less \acp{ecu} (per the zonal architectures) than the number of services and required \acp{os}~\cite{Leonardi2020}.

-Virtualization allows hardware to be shared and not uniquely assigned to one operating system, while achieving the necessary isolation automakers require between critical and non-critical services.
-Within the responsibilities of the virtualization layer is the abstraction of hardware and of network topologies~\cite{Ren2022}.
-Virtualization also allows to deploy services in heterogeneous platforms and \acp{ecu}~\cite{Leonardi2020}.
+Virtualization creates a number of challenges, including: \begin{itemize} \item Orchestration: how to distribute resources (both location and quantity) of the virtualization continuum across virtual machines. \item Shared I/O: how to distribute input and output devices, such as \ac{usb} or Ethernet buses, across virtual machines. \item Virtualization with real-time performance: since schedulability at hypervisor level is not deterministic~\cite{Bandur2021}. \end{itemize}

-Virtualization creates a number of challenges, including: \begin{itemize} \item Orchestration: how to distribute resources (both location and quantity) of the virtualization continuum across virtual machines. \item Shared I/O: how to distribute input and output devices, such as \ac{usb} or Ethernet buses, across virtual machines.
 Allowing virtualized services to use and share the same Ethernet port for example requires a scheduler that is capable of communicating with the different virtual machines and the deterministic network configurator.
 This communication can be achieved through \texttt{hypercalls}, the equivalent of \texttt{syscalls} but to invoke a hypervisor~\cite{Caruso2021}.
-This may impact however the overall frame transmission delays. \item Virtualization with real-time performance: since schedulability at hypervisor level is not deterministic~\cite{Bandur2021}. \end{itemize}
+This may impact, however, the overall frame transmission delays.

 When virtualization is considered, having the scheduler of the traffic can be at either application level, virtual machine level or hypervisor level~\cite{Leonardi2020}.
 At applicational level, since there’s one scheduler per application, there are going to be race conditions between each scheduler, with non-deterministic behaviors and therefore providing results with high jitter.
 At virtual machine level, for example leveraging the \textit{Linux Traffic Control} subsystem, while the necessary configurations are transparent to the applications, the hypervisor will not be aware of the special traffic.
 Working at the hypervisor level solves the previous issue through special \textit{Hypercalls} invoked by the middleware within the Hypervisor level. \textit{Hypercalls}\footnote{Similarly to \textit{syscalls} concept, \textit{hypercalls} provide an interface between a guest \ac{os} and the hypervisor.} may be used within the middleware to support deterministic networkng within virtualized intra vehicular services~\cite{Caruso2021}.